itsMrRobot/starlink-telemetry/README.md

 Notes
 -----
-- The script refreshes the token automatically on HTTP 401 responses.
+- The script refreshes the token automatically on non-200 responses.
-- Influx points are written with current UTC time; adjust inside `script.py` if you need to use API timestamps instead.
+- Timestamps are converted from ns to ms for Prometheus.
-- For additional details on the Starlink Enterprise API, see the docs: https://starlink.readme.io/docs/getting-started
+- For additional details on the Starlink Enterprise API, see: https://starlink.readme.io/docs/getting-started